brokuene/chrome-extension-youtubehttps/README.md

 chrome-extension-youtubehttps
 =============================

 Extension for Chrome browser.
-Changes all embeded youtube videos to go via https protocol.
+Changes all embedded youtube videos to go via https protocol instead of unsecured http.
 Can also work as invisible proxy.

 Features